eruizc-dev/eruizc-dev/website/src/blog/en/java-with-neovim.md

 A **step by step guide to set up Neovim for Java development**, capable of fully replacing IntelliJ.
 This is not a copy-paste solution but rather a series of instructions that you can adapt to your existing configuration.
+I have confirmed that it works for Linux and MacOS, and it may work for Windows too (with some minor tweaks).

 You can find the [minimal setup in this GitHub repository](https://github.com/eruizc-dev/minimal-java-nvim/), I'll try to keep it up to date, but feel free to [open an issue](https://github.com/eruizc-dev/minimal-java-nvim/issues/new)